CriosChan/NekosDotLifeBD/README.md

 # NekosDotLifeBD
-A plugin allowing to send any photo from nekos.life in one click
+A plugin allowing to send any photo from nekos.life in two click

 # Preview
 ![SC2 Video](previews/preview1.gif)